-1. Exemplify pedagogical principles, and assessment and reporting practices, related to teaching both quality and effective arts and design education in primary school contexts;

-2. Interpret perspectives related to arts and design education including relevant curriculum and assessment quidelines related to primary arts education;

-3. Devise and formulate strategies to consider diverse student learning in and through the arts and design in primary schools; and 4.
+- Exemplify pedagogical principles, and assessment and reporting practices, related to teaching both quality and effective arts and design education in primary school contexts; Interpret perspectives related to arts and design education including relevant curriculum and assessment quidelines related to primary arts education; - 3.
+Devise and formulate strategies to consider diverse student learning in and through the arts and design in primary schools; and 4.
 Assess and develop their own arts skills and creative practices in the arts and design as an element of their professional learning and development as a teacher.

-Class Contact:Online 1.0 hrSeminar 2.0 hrsThe online component is a one hour lecture.
+Class Contact: Online 1.0 hrSeminar 2.0 hrsThe online component of this unit may consist of lecture materials, learning modules and interactive tasks.